Fundacio-i2CAT/phaul/README.md

 # Source
-This code has been developed within the research / innovation project [MISSING].
+This code has been developed within the research / innovation project NANCY.
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No [MISSING]
+This project has received funding from the European Union’s Horizon 2022 research and innovation programme under grant agreement No 101096456

-This project started on 1 June 2017 and ended on 31 March 2020, funded under H2020-
+This project started on 1 January 2023 and ended on 31 December 2025, funded under HORIZON-JU-SNS-2022 Framework Programme, with an overall budget of
-EU.2.1.1 of the Horizon 2020 Framework Programme, with an overall budget of €7.710.063,63 and an EU contribution of €6.072.367,40, coordinated by I2CAT.
+€6447428,75 and an EU contribution of €5999798,00, coordinated by PANEPISTIMIO DYTIKIS MAKEDONIAS.
-More information about the grant at https://cordis.europa.eu/project/id/761508
+More information about the grant at https://cordis.europa.eu/project/id/101096456
 # Copyright
 This code has been developed by Fundació Privada Internet i Innovació Digital a Catalunya (i2CAT). i2CAT is a *non-profit research and innovation centre* that  promotes mission-driven knowledge to solve business challenges, co-create solutions with a transformative impact, empower citizens through open and participative digital social innovation with territorial capillarity, and promote pioneering and strategic initiatives.